Confidence Interval Calculator For The Population Mean

 Main Subheading

 In statistics, the population mean represents the average value of a particular characteristic within an entire group.
-For example, if we were studying the heights of all students in a university, the population mean would be the average height of every student.
-However, obtaining data for the entire population is often impractical or impossible.
-That’s where sampling comes in handy.
-We take a smaller, representative subset of the population, called a sample, and use it to estimate the population mean.
+Practically speaking, for example, if we were studying the heights of all students in a university, the population mean would be the average height of every student.
+That said, obtaining data for the entire population is often impractical or impossible.
+On the flip side, that’s where sampling comes in handy.
+Think about it: we take a smaller, representative subset of the population, called a sample, and use it to estimate the population mean.
 The sample mean is then used as a point estimate for the population mean.

 Comprehensive Overview